Here are Arianna's top priorities if re-elected to the Orange City Council.

 I am proud of our public safety professionals here in Orange.
 They are innovative and constantly seeking to improve the delivery of services to Orange residents.
 I've been asked often about the 'Defund the Police' movement and I am absoultely opposed to this idea, it is simply not the answer.

 Orange Fire is constantly on alert to prevent fires in our community and helping our sister cities when they are called.
-The current council has authorized the building of a long-overdue new headquarters for our fire department that will consolidate operations, improve service times and eliminate the seismic issues present at the current location.
-I am committed to seeing this project completed.
+In 2022 we will open the long-awaited all-new Station 1 in Old Towne which will increase our capacity to respond to emergencies.
+The new station will consolidate operations, improve service times and eliminate the seismic issues present at the current location.
+In addition, I approved the City's new budget that authorizes the expansion of our paramedic services and the creation of a new EMS program.

 Address homelessness with both services and enforcement

 Homelessness continues to be a growing concern in our city.
-We have to face this problem head on and I am proud of the work I have done in this area.
+Petty crime, property intrusions and rampant vagrancy is impacting the quality of life for residents throughout the City but District 1 is particularly hard hit.
+We have to face this problem head-on and I am proud of the work I have done in this area.
 My work with HomeAid America, a nonprofit dedicated to building shelters with building Industry partners, and in the City of Anaheim has taught me that there are no easy answers.

-Finally, we need to fight for how the County is dealing with these issues overall.
+We need to fight for how the County is dealing with these issues overall.
 North Orange County and Orange in particular have done more than our fair share in addressing these issues, building new shelters, and the County's brand-new Mental Health Crisis Center which will be located in our City.
-It is unfair that the County, and the Courts, aren't demanding the same level of committment from our neighbors to the South.
+It is unfair that the County, and the Courts, aren't demanding the same level of commitment from our neighbors to the South.

 Preserve Old Towne Orange’s way of life